NORINT0120 – Norwegian for International Students, Level 2

 Formal prerequisite knowledge

-Students must be eligible for matriculation and must have passed NORINT0110 - Norwegian for International Students, Level 1 with the grade D or better on both the oral and written exam.
+It is assumed that students have Higher education entrance qualification with the exception of Norwegian language skills, and that they have passed NORINT0110 - Norwegian for International Students, Level 1 or the equivalent with the grade D or better on both the written and oral exam.

 In order to sit for the examination, the following compulsory assignments must be approved by the teacher: